All Episodes

 That's stupid, but at least it's not self-damning.

-This angle where Mudd was trying to inspire lone actors to carry out his goals is a really bad direction for Alex to go down, since it heavily implicates his own behavior.
+This angle where Mudd was trying to inspire lone actors to carry out his goals is a really bad direction for Alex to go down since it heavily implicates his own behavior.

-I would have advised it again.
+I would have advised it against him if I were in the studio.

 jordan holmes